erxes/erxes/docs/docs/installation/digitalocean.md

 title: DigitalOcean Marketplace
 ---

-Launch a Droplet selecting `erxes` in the DigitalOcean Marketplace.
+Launch a Droplet using [erxes](https://marketplace.digitalocean.com/apps/erxes) in the DigitalOcean Marketplace.
 Once you have created the Droplet, you will then have erxes up and running and it will be accessible by public IP address of the Droplet.

 ## Create an admin user